ivkan/ts-select2/README.md

 ## Description
 TsSelect2 is a version of <a href="https://github.com/select2/select2" target="_blank">Select2</a> written in typescript without any dependencies.
 It supports searching, remote data sets, and infinite scrolling of results.
+Use the TsSelect2 library for development only, not production for now.

 ## Installation - NPM